GreyLimit/encode_decoder/README.md

 BS	| Used to indicate following line belong at the Start of the source file.
 BE	| Used to indicate following line belong at the End of the source file.
 BH	| Used to indicate following lines belong in the header file.
-BC	| Used to indicate following lines are only comments and areto be skipped.
+BC	| Used to indicate following lines are only comments and are to be skipped.
 B	| Used to indicate the end of a block of lines.